tomhohenstein/talks/tufts-library-staff-development/index.md

 ## People

-It is about the people reading the story
+It is about the people reading the story.

 ## 6 Essentials